SeldonIO/seldon-core/docs/kubernetes/resources/seldonconfig.md

 ```

 Some of these values can be overridden on a per namespace basis via the SeldonRuntime resource.
 Labels and annotations
-can also be set at the component level - these will be merged with labels and annotations from the `SeldonConfig` and
+can also be set at the component level - these will be merged with the labels and annotations from the SeldonConfig
-will be added to the component's corresponding Deployment, or StatefulSet.
+resource in which they are defined and added to the component's corresponding Deployment, or StatefulSet.

 The default configuration is shown below.